 Alternatively, we can go with the Etekcity outdoor Wifi plug that comes with energy monitoring and support with Alexa & Google Asssiatnt.

-- Voice & Remote Control: Control devices from your smartphone or through voice command with Alexa or...
+- Alexa Devices for home: Control devices from your smartphone or through voice command with Alexa or...

 Before you begin to set up Alexa to turn off your outdoor Christmas lights, make sure you have a smart outdoor plug connected to the lights.
 These plugs need to connect to the Alexa over WiFi to schedule and automatically turn off the Christmas lights.
 Get one of these now and you are ready to go.

 Once you connect your outdoor Christmas lighting to the smart outdoor plugs, you are ready to go.
 Since you saw how you can create a routine on Amazon Alexa, I am not going to go deep into the details.
 Anyway, let’s see how to automatically turn off Christmas lights by sunrise every day.